ChipFlow/chipflow-docs/docs/source/tutorial-intro-chipflow-platform.rst

 .. important::

-    This tutorial assumes you are running on MacOSX or Ubuntu 22.04 or later.
+    This tutorial assumes you are running on macOS 11 or later or Ubuntu 22.04 or later.
     The tutorial will work on other Linux distributions, but instructions are not included here.